learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 The code we have so far is pretty good.
 The best thing about it though is that it accommodates future change.
-We've built solid associations between our `Artist` and `Song` class via our has many/belongs to code.
+We've built solid associations between our `Artist` and `Song` classes via our has many/belongs to code.
 With this foundation we can make our code even better in the following ways:

 ### The `#add_song_by_name` Method